 That the authorizing of the variance will not be of substantial detriment to the neighboring property and will not be contrary to the spirit and purpose of this Zoning Ordinance.

-Motion By Meinke to accept A as criteria being met; motion seconded by Gainey; Barr called for further discussion and roll call vote; 5/0; motion carried.
+Motion By Meinke to accept D as criteria being met; motion seconded by Gainey; Barr called for further discussion and roll call vote; 5/0; motion carried.

 Barr made Motion that the variance request #2021-01 Livingstone; for a 9’ encroachment on NW corner and a 4’ encroachment on NE corner of the setback by the existing boat house having met the four criteria in chapter 20 Section 20.06 A, B, C and D of the Torch Lake Township Zoning Ordinance is granted.
 Also, the pump house is a non-conforming structure.
 Motion seconded by Meinke.
 Barr called for further discussion and roll call vote passed 5/0.